 311 New Testament

 This course provides an introduction to the academic study of the history and literature of the early Christian movement.
 The aim of this course is to provide a solid understanding of the New Testament through close study of texts, historical analysis, and evaluation of evidence and arguments.
 We will explore several early Christian groups, their multiple disputes, arguments, positions, theologies, and understandings, through close reading of texts and appreciation of historical contexts.
 Credit will be granted for only one of RELS 311, RELS 255, or RELS 265.
 Three credits.
-Offered 2024-2025.
+Not offered 2025-2026.

 312 Old Testament/Hebrew Bible